 Photos by Michael Piazza / Styled by Catrine Kelty

-A few years back, before my children were in school, I worked for both a city farm stand and as a personal chef for families in my neighborhood.
-It was a perfectly symbiotic arrangement: At the end of my market-stall days I’d bring home beautiful produce otherwise destined for the compost pile, and the following morning I’d pore over cookbooks to decide how to transform that bounty into dinner for four very distinct diets.
+A few years back, before my children were in school, I worked both for a city farm stand and as a personal chef for families in my neighborhood.
+It was a perfectly symbiotic arrangement: At the end of my market-stall days I’d bring home beautiful produce otherwise destined for the compost pile, and the following morning I’d pore over cookbooks to decide how to transform that bounty into dinner for four very distinct families' diets.

 See, up to that point my experience with Brussels sprouts had been either as an under-seasoned, overcooked, bitter and smelly obligation on my childhood plate (sorry, Grammy!) or as a rich and bacon-y holiday side dish enjoyed only in moderation once or twice a year.
-They weren’t high on my list of weeknight vegetables, mostly because the only way I’d ever really liked them was full of porcine grease and bathed in turkey gravy, not exactly the light foil to an everyday meal I was looking for.
+They weren’t high on my list of weeknight vegetables, mostly because the only way I’d ever really liked them was full of porcine grease or bathed in turkey gravy, not exactly the light foil to an everyday meal I was looking for.

-So I started experimenting with sprouts and found that with enough salt, some assertive sweet-and-sour sauces and flash-cooking so hot and quick to retain their natural crisp, green, vegetal crunch, I didn’t miss the bacon at all.
+So I started experimenting with sprouts and found that with enough salt, some assertive sweet-and-sour sauces and flash-cooking to retain their natural crisp, green, vegetal crunch, I didn’t miss the bacon at all.
 The best result was a cider- and mustard-braised dish of sprouts I could serve to all of my clients, meat eaters or not, and my family loved it so much that it’s now our go-to Thanksgiving green vegetable.

 I still make that dish—by the letter—every few weeks in fall and winter, but I’ve also adapted it for (easier) pan-roasting, and used those same strong Asian flavors for a dipping sauce, making a pile of charred sprouts that even my fourth grader plows through without hesitation.